-Don’t get us wrong; there are plenty of dangerous bacteria out there.
+Don't get us wrong; there are plenty of dangerous bacteria out there.
 Staph and C. Diff are some microbes that can wreak havoc on your body if they get by the skin barrier.
-The diverse population of microbes that lives in and on our body is mostly harmless and necessary for our health.
+The diverse population of microbes that lives in and on our body is primarily harmless and necessary for our health.

 It might seem like the best way to stay clean and protect your skin from potential threats is to use antibacterial soaps and products.
 However, these types of skincare products cannot differentiate between good and bad bacteria on your skin.
 Overusing these types of products can lead to an imbalance in the microbiome.

 People with skin conditions like eczema and psoriasis are incredibly familiar with the dangers of a compromised skin barrier.
 Internally, an imbalanced microbiome can lead to intestinal bacterial overgrowth, which causes an inflammatory response that can further impact skin conditions such as acne and rosacea.

 One of the most common families of bacteria on your skin is called Staphylococcus.
 Researchers studying the impact of Staphylococcus epidermidis on the skin have found that these bacteria excrete molecules that stop skin cells from producing chemicals that trigger inflammation.

 This is where probiotics come in handy.
 Probiotics are live bacteria that support the good bacteria in your body.
 Most people know about probiotics from yogurt and their benefits for your gut.
 But they can also heavily influence the health of your skin.